About Union for Reform Judaism:

 - Youth Engagement

-The organization has a budget of $93M, which comes from member congregations and philanthropic efforts that are initiated by the URJ, its camps, and other entities.
+The organization has a budget of $93M, which comes from member congregations, programming, and philanthropic efforts that are initiated by the URJ, its camps, and other entities.
 More than 300 individuals are employed by the URJ year-round, and that number grows to thousands during the summer, when its 15 camps and most of its youth travel programs are in session.

 The URJ is working toward an ambitious strategic plan that focuses on aligning each part of the organization toward the URJ’s bold and exciting vision for the future of Reform Judaism.
 Entitled 2020: A Clear View of Our Future, the plan is driven by the organization’s key values, as well as a commitment to ensure a strong Jewish future.